RoteErde/GoogleCloudFunctionGraphQL/Readme.md

-An example to build a GraphQL for Google Cloud Function

-his example is made to run in the Google Cloud Function Emulator:
+An example made to run on Google Cloud Function Emulator:

 You will need: